 I try to include images in my blog posts to help illustrate points for readers, and because I am a visual learner.
-However, there were no true images I could use for this post, because there are no depictions of rape, either in classic art or modern culture, that are not sanitized male fantasies.
+However, there were no true images I could use for this post, because there are no depictions of rape, either in classic art or modern culture, that are not sanitized fantasies.

 What is “Rape Culture”?